 The cruises run between November and mid March, which is the Antarctic summer, when passengers can enjoy long hours of daylight.
-In addition to the longer 10-20 night cruises there are also shorter fly-cruises with the Hebridean Sky on offer with Antarctica XX.
+In addition to the longer 10-20 night cruises there are also shorter fly-cruises with the Hebridean Sky on offer.

 The Hebridean Sky has 56 double cabins with exterior view, distributed across five decks.

 All the cabins are en-suite and all are equipped with flat screen TV with dvd/cd player, independent temperature control, telephone and minibar.
 The suites all have a queen size bed or two single beds and all have a sofa that be converted for an extra person.

 The policy is that children must be a minimum of 12 years old to join a Hebridean Sky itinerary.
 However, exceptions may be sometimes made for children aged between 8 and 12, at the discretion of the cruise company.

 Facilities on board the Hebridean Sky include a dining room, bar/lounge, exercise room, an elevator between decks, lounge with audiovisual facilities, DVD movie library, a library with computers, WiFi internet and a medical clinic.